miraigajettolab/Shiraberu/Architecture/SRS description.md

 * **Stage 5:** The pass stage (5) is used when one item is necessary for the understanding of other new item.
 In other words, if item A needs item B then you have to take item B to stage 5 before you can take item A from stage 0 to 1.

+* **What is considered to be a successful review in an item where multiple parts are independently reviewed:**
+For example, the vocabulary item requires separate input of translation and reading):
+*If all parts of the review are individually correct then the review is **successful**, if one or more part is incorrect then the whole review is considered **failed***

 * **Calculating the next stage after successful review of an item:**
 ***next_stage** = current_stage + 1*

 * **Calculating the next stage after failed review of an item:**
 ***next_stage** = current_stage - (ceil(number_of_incorrect_answers/2) * penalty)*
 **penalty:** is 2 if the item is passed and 1 if it didn't (current_stage >= 5 ?
 2 : 1)
 **number_of_incorrect_answers:** means incorrect answers before a correct one, after correct answer is reached that variable is set back to 0.
-Every item stores that field.
+This field is not stored forever in a database and only exist locally during a single review session.

 * **Burning an item:** After the transition from 8 to 9 the item is considered to be burned and is no longer reviewed (unless resurrected, which sets stage back to 1).
 ---